mvtango/nickname-auth-login/readme.md

 ## Description

 After activating this plugin, users can authenticate using their nickname and password.
-Nicknames updates that result in duplicate nicknames will be refused after activation of the plugin.
+Nicknames updates through the Wordpress API that use the entry points  `personal_options_update` and `edit_user_profile_update` that would result in duplicate nicknames will be refused after activation of the plugin.

 Known Bugs:

   - The plugin will not check for existing duplicate nicknames on installation.
   - If duplicate nicknames exist, the plugins refuses to use them for authentication
+  - The error message for not accepting duplicate nicknames is not translatable